 If your business is trying to move at “software speed,” then you’ve probably found that a single, centralized infrastructure environment doesn’t fit all of your needs.
 You need to be in more places to reach the users and ecosystems that matter, and take advantage of unique capabilities or tackle specific requirements.

-From there you can utilize “best in class” services (including bare metal from Packet) and connect via ECX Fabric to the public clouds that best fit your needs.
+From there you can utilize “best in class” services (including bare metal from Equinix Metal) and connect via Equinix Fabric to the public clouds that best fit your needs.
 With this model, there is no sweeping migration, and you can have your cake and eat it too!

 You can also sign up for a free trial of Network Edge from Equinix.